nickmflorin/enumerated-literals/README.md

 ##### `getAttributes` (_method_)

-Returns the values of a given attribute, `N`, associated with a all constant string literals on the `EnumeratedLiterals` instance.
+Returns the values for a given attribute, `N`, on each model that is associated with the `EnumeratedLiterals` instance.

 ```ts